epicfilemcnulty/lilush/README.md

 to work seamlessly with [WolfSSL](https://www.wolfssl.com/).
 WolfSSL is also statically compiled and incorporated into the *Lilush* binary.

-Grab the binary (less than *2MB*) and put it on any *x86_64 Linux* system, or add it to a `FROM scratch` container, and your Lua scripts and apps can use all the builtin modules, without worrying about installing anything extra. _Lilush_ can compile your Lua code into a static binary too.[^1]
+The binary is less than *2MB*, and should work fine on any *x86_64 Linux* system.
+It's also a nice addition to a `FROM scratch` docker container, as `lilush` can be used as a busybox replacement.

+And to top it off, _Lilush_ can compile your Lua code into a static binary too![^1]

 ---